johanley/anne-of-green-gables-editions/README.md

-# Anne of Green Gables Editions
+# Anne of Green Gables: Editions
 Proof-read and compare editions of _Anne of Green Gables_, by L. M. Montgomery.

 This repo contains transcriptions of the book.